 I still buy the Burda magazine sometimes when I am in Germany, but I find it much more convenient to actually purchase the Burda Style pattern as PDF files.
 I explain in my blog post on my big sewing plans why I prefer them despite them being more expensive.
 After all one pattern costs more than the whole magazine with many patterns… 🙂

 Getting one Pattern to Make three different Pieces

 Another really cool thing about downloadable Burda Style patterns is that one pattern often consists of two or more variations of the same basic pattern.
-I love this as it helps me practice the pattern and the technique needed for making the specific piece of clothes without making the exact same piece several times.
-By varying the length of the piece or the sleeves, the look can be slight different.
+I love this as it helps me practice the pattern and the technique needed for making the specific piece of clothing without making the exact same piece several times.
+By varying the length of the piece or the sleeves, the look can be slightly different.

 This was also the case for the Burda style pattern No. 6910 which I wanted to start with to explore sewing with jersey further.
 Burda Style classifies all patterns and this one is considered ‘very simple’.
 And it really is ‘very simple.
 Each of the two shirt options and the dress are basically the same: a front and back piece that are gathered together on the sides of the waist and simple raglan sleeves.

 I started with the short sleeve grey jersey shirt.
 It was a perfect fit – not too tight and not too wide.
 I was very happy with the outcome.
 But I did a tiny mistake with facing at the neckline.
 I guess my mind was still a bit set on quilt binding.
 When I was done with the facing it looked more like I had put a binding along my neckline.

 WTH, how did this happen?

 I guess you should not work on too many projects in parallel to avoid such mistakes!